jkomoros/adjacency-map/README.md

 Legal values are defined below.

+### product

+Product is a large library that configures a number of properties for use in building product use case maps.

+TODO: document

 ### generation

 Adds a value called `generation` that counts how many layers deep each node is from the root node (via the shortest path).